hongphuc95/vite-mon-visa/README.md

 ```
 docker run -d --name <app_name> --env-file <env_file_path> hongphuc95/vite-mon-visa
 ```
-To configure the environment file please refer the `Configuration` section in this doc
+To configure the environment file please refer to the `Configuration` section in this doc

 ## Build the project from the code source
 ```